This veggie-packed falafel burger is a simple, healthy dinner. Slather yours with yogurt dill sauce, and you're guaranteed to want seconds!

 Sonja and Alex finish this falafel burger recipe with a delicious yogurt-dill sauce.
 Similar to tzatziki, it’s creamy, bright, and fresh, and it’s fantastic with the hearty patties.
 I highly recommend making it, but if you’re vegan, hummus or tahini sauce would be a great substitute.

 Slather on the sauce, and load up your falafel burger with your favorite fixings!
 I chose pickled red onions and extra cilantro, but sliced tomato, cucumber, avocado, or regular pickles would also be delicious.
+To take these burgers to the next level, serve them on homemade buns.

 Enjoy the burgers on their own, or pair them with sweet potato fries, dressed greens, or any of these veggie side dishes: